RubenGomez1990/YourDownload/README.md

 4. Tried to fix the problem with the dynamic JSON but couldn't, if you can give me some tips...
 Because it saves the path of the downloads always.

 5. I think that actually it's portable.

+6. The logout button it's in file --> Logout.
+For me it's logic and a good place to place it.